Statement of Compliance with the QCA Corporate Governance Code

 Principle 5: Maintaining the Board as a well-functioning, balanced team led by the Chair

-The Board consists of the Chairman, the Chief Executive and three Non-Executive Directors.
+The Board consists of the Chairman, the Chief Executive Officer, the Chief Financial Officer and three Non-Executive Directors.
 The biographical details of the Board members can be found here.

 The Board has determined that Robin Southwell, Stephen Ball and Giles Willits are independent in character and judgment and satisfy the independence criteria under the QCA Code.
 Stephen has been appointed as the senior independent Non-Executive Director of the Company.
 Robin joined the Board on 10 October 2016, Stephen on 24 October 2016 and Giles on 9 December 2016, and prior to this none had any association with the Company.